saltyrtc/saltyrtc-task-relayed-data-rs/ffi/README.md

 If you want to skip the generation of the C headers, set the env variable `SKIP_CBINDGEN=1` before building.

+To build for iOS, install `cargo-lipo`, then run

+    $ cargo lipo --release

 ## Testing

 ### Rust tests